A Tripod Review / Comparison – Ball Head vs Three-Way

 - Really precise to set up

-- Pan on only one lever to get a panorama happening, once set up level
+- Pan on only one lever to get your landscape panoramic photography happening, once you have set up level

 - Tend to weigh more, bigger